Network Membership & Discovery

 - Redundancy and retries

-Strong identity and attestation may be introduced later.
+Strong identity and attestation may be introduced later for trusted nodes.

 Relationship to Orchestration